 At the range the scope performed very well with easy focusing on the various targets at different ranges and in different light conditions.
 The additional focus range in the low-mid range of the focus knob seems to help a bit when fine tuning the focus.
 Though with the knob offset further forward, it made it difficult to determine which numbers where lined up with the dot that was quite a bit further back on the shoulder of the scope, BUT, it is very seldom that I use the numbers on the knob, typically most shooters adjust the focus knob while looking through the scope to get it looking sharp for them.
 The temperature was about 25 degrees Fahrenheit on this day and the air was clear but a bit overcast.
 The optics on the scope are nice.
 The adjustments were also easy to use and read.
 The adjustments were precise in all the shooting exercises we performed, shooting the box showed good repeatable adjustments as well as shooting the scope at various powers which did not shift the point of impact.

 As with the other menace scopes, the cheap flip up scope caps that come with the scope are worthless, just buy some butler creeks.

 Of all the Falcon Scopes I have tested, this one is probably the most tactical oriented, along with the 10×42.
-This scope with its very matte finish, FFP reticule and better quality optics really is focused at the tactical role and it does a very admirable job.
+This scope with its very matte finish, FFP reticule and better quality optics really is focused at the tactical role and it does a very admirable job for the price range.
 There are enough adjustments, especially with a 20 MOA base, to accomplish most all long range shooting jobs, and the magnification range is right where I like it.
-I still wish the thick portion of the stadia was solid and not skeleton, but beyond that they have made a scope that seems to address most all of the concerns of a tactical scope, and at a good mid range price of about $450.
+I still wish the thick portion of the stadia was solid and not skeleton, and that the clicks were better, but beyond that they have made a scope that seems to address most all of the concerns of a tactical scope, and at a good mid range price of about $450.